Omega207/PythOnEmail/README.md

-# PythEmail - Email for PC made exclusively from Python!
+# PythOnEmail - Email for PC made exclusively from Python!
 Make emails and chat with others with this little email creation!